Oatmeal Pancakes with Dried Fruit Compote- Dirty Version

 Adam, his girlfriend Megan, and I decided to meet up in Mariposa Friday night and assess the situation from there.I’ve recently been “funemployed” so driving 6 hours north into a snowstorm to assess the situation sounded like a great idea.
 I packed up and left SoCal Friday afternoon alone.
 The drive was beautiful, and the weather was sunny the whole way.
 The rain didn’t start until we officially drove into Yosemite and set up at Camp 4 Friday night.
 But it was still just rain, and just a little.
 So on Saturday, we hiked.
 We packed up too much weight for one night and headed straight up to the top of Yosemite Falls.
 It was a short hike of only 3.5 miles, but you gain 3000 feet of elevation in that distance.
 By the time we got to the top, I was tired and it was snowing.
 We decided to continue towards North Dome, but after realizing how late it was, and that we’d probably only make it to a spot exposed on a snowy ridge, we headed back down into the sheltered woods near the river.
 That turned out to be a great decision.
 We’d met an expedition of snowshoers earlier who were headed in the same direction.
 They continued on that path and spent the night on the snowy ridge, and they claimed to have seen no view the entire time.
 Though we got our share of snow, it was broken up nicely throughout the night and the next morning.
 We got a good shot of the moon for a bit, and were warmed by the sun while we cooked up some awesome, Dirty, Oatmeal Pancakes for breakfast.

-We have been promising dirty version of recipes for a little while now, and I’m really excited to finally get one out.
-These oatmeal pancakes were easy and hearty, almost as good as making them from scratch, and it was really nice to have ingredients that double as snacks on the trail.
-The recipe for the Dried Fruit Compote is exactly the same (although we added a sprinkle of Jello in place of the sugar we forgot).
+We have been promising dirty versions of recipes for a little while now, and I’m really excited to finally get one out.
+The original version of these oatmeal pancakes is really delicious but not suited to backpacking since it has a few perishable ingredients.
+These dirty oatmeal pancakes were easy and hearty, almost as good as making them from scratch, and it was really nice to have ingredients that double as snacks on the trail.
+The recipe for the Dried Fruit Compote is exactly the same (although for this trip we added a sprinkle of Jello in place of the sugar we forgot).
 Also, one advantage of snow camping is that snow makes washing pots very easy.

 Dried fruit in tea for oatmeal pancakes recipe